sfera-labs/sfera-app-webapp/src/site/markdown/components/Radio.md

 ### group

 Specifies the radio's group.
-Only one radio component of the same group can be checked at the same time
+Only one radio component of the same group can be checked at the same time.
 <table class='attrTable table' style='width:auto'><tr><td><b>Type:</b></td><td>string</td></tr></table>